bluehalo/node-fhir-server-mongo/performance.md

 ### Recommended Pattern for AuditEvent
 There are, of course, a lot of events in the system.
 As a result, you can use an even more optimized access pattern:
 1. Define the date range you're interested in e.g., you want events that were created or updated between 1/20/2022 and 1/30/2022.
 2. Iterate over this range, so you pull ids for records one day at a time.
+When you get the first page of data use the last id received and pass that as `id:above` parameter in the next call.
+This will allow you to leverage the index and will be much faster.
 The events are indexed on lastUpdated date so this will be faster than running a query on all the events.
 3. Then follow the above pattern for common resources but include a filter to limit the events to one day at a time.